Hijack the Seas: Tsunami

 Alphonse cheerfully ate a tiny leg at him.
 “How so?”

 “I’m gonna overlook that statement since you just lost your world and all,” Alphonse said magnanimously.
 “But you should probably learn some manners.
 There are no princes anymore.
-You’re either one of them, or you’re one of us, and if you’re one of us, you’re on a par with these things,” he said, waving around the denuded stick with only a few scraps of meat still clinging to the wood, “so we gotta stick together—”
+You’re either one of them, or you’re one of us, and if you’re one of us, you’re on a par with these things,” he waved around the denuded stick with only a few scraps of meat still clinging to the wood, “so we gotta stick together—”

 “And do what?” Æsubrand asked bitterly.
 “Cower in the shadows like vermin as we did before?
 I have never been so humiliated in my life—”

-Ah, so that’s what was eating him.
+Ah, so that was what was eating him.

 “Didn’t look humiliated,” Alphonse offered.
 “More like pissing your pants terrified, which—”